voytas75/Courses/temp.md

 # Output the matched time formats in "hh:mm" pattern
 $matchedTimeFormats
 ```

 Output:

 ```
 12:30
 15:45
 18:00
 ```

 Quantifiers play a vital role in creating flexible regex patterns to match varying repetitions of characters or groups.
-By understanding and utilizing these quantifiers effectively, you can craft precise regex patterns for various text processing tasks.
+By understanding and utilizing these quantifiers effectively, you can craft precise regex patterns for various text processing tasks.🌟

-If you have any questions or need further assistance with different quantifiers, feel free to ask! 🌟

-     - Practice exercises to reinforce learning.
+#### Practice exercises to reinforce learning.

-Absolutely!
 Here are some practice exercises to reinforce your learning of character classes and quantifiers in regex:

 🔍 **Exercise 1: Matching Phone Numbers**
 Given a list of phone numbers in various formats, extract only the phone numbers in the format "XXX-XXX-XXXX".

 **Sample Input:**

 ```
 123-456-7890
 (555) 123-4567